jolars/normreg/paper/rebuttal.md

 > normalization, each is currently buried in the text and hard to separate in the
 > content.

+We are not completely sure what you mean by an algorithm block.
+Please note that we have not suggested any particular new algorithm in this paper, but have merely investigated the effect of normalization and shown that it is important to consider when using regularized linear models.
+Could you please clarify?

 > ## Other Comments Or Suggestions
 >
 > The article would be improved with some more guidance to the reader of "where